 Depending on the severity of the violations of the Personal Data Protection Act, either administrative fines, criminal fines, criminal liability, or civil liability can apply.

-For example, when consent was required by law, but a data controller collected data from a data subject without consent, they will receive a fine of less than THB 3 million.
+For example, when consent was required by law, but a data controller collected data from a data subject without consent, they will receive a fine of up to THB 3 million.

-Remember that in the case of data transfer, you should ensure that the data controller sends notifications out about such information.
-The Thai government will take punitive damages and criminal penalties for breach of confidentiality and failure to meet intellectual property standards quite seriously.
+Remember that in case of data transfer, you should ensure that the data controller sends notifications out about such information.
+The Thai government will apply both punitive damages and criminal penalties for breach of confidentiality and failure to meet intellectual property standards.
 The digital age has highly influenced how data and such interests are managed across the world, and Thailand is not the only country with a new law about data protection.

 Penalties can be as severe as a large fine or up to one-year imprisonment, especially in the case of very sensitive (for example, public health) or large data breaches.
 Remember that this law is a Royal decree and is meant to get Thailand ready to meet international standards.

-In case you are a victim of any personal data infringement or leakage, Juslaws is here to protect you for civil or criminal cases that may arrive.
+In case you are a victim of any personal data infringement or leakage, do not hesitate to contact us.
+Juslaws & Consult is always here to protect your interests.